Viktor Bout–Brittney Griner prisoner exchange: Russian prosecution and conviction

 In a closed-door hearing on June 27, a court in Khimki scheduled Griner's trial to begin on July 1 and extended her detention by six months pending the outcome of her case, according to her attorney, Alexander Boykov.
 She was photographed by the Associated Press and Agence France-Presse arriving at the hearing.
 On the second day of her trial, July 7, Griner pled guilty and then said, "But there was no intent.
 I didn't want to break the law".
-Griner requested that she be allowed to give testimony to the court as soon as she has had sufficient time to prepare.
+Griner requested that she be allowed to give testimony to the court as soon as she had sufficient time to prepare.

 Sentencing and imprisonment

-On August 4, the court found Griner guilty and sentenced her to nine years in prison, making her release occur in 2031 before the prisoner exchange.
+On August 4, the court found Griner guilty and sentenced her to nine years in prison, which would have made her release occur in 2031.
 They additionally fined her 1 million rubles (US$16,301).
-On November 17, Griner's lawyers said that she was transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia; previously she was held in an undisclosed location.
+On November 17, Griner's lawyers said that she had been transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia; previously she was held in an undisclosed location.

 Discussion of Paul Whelan and Marc Fogel

 Other individuals whose names were brought up in connection with a potential prisoner exchange included Paul Whelan and Marc Fogel.

 Paul Whelan was arrested in 2018 for espionage in Moscow, and sentenced to 16 years in prison.
 Family members said Whelan had initially been told that he had been arrested to be exchanged for a Russian prisoner in the United States, mentioning Konstantin Yaroshenko (who was later released in return for American Trevor Reed), Viktor Bout, or Roman Seleznev.
 On July 27, 2022, it was announced that President Joe Biden had authorized a trade for Whelan and Griner in exchange for Bout.

 Marc Fogel was arrested at a Moscow airport in August 2021, after authorities discovered 17 grams of cannabis in his luggage.
 Fogel had been working as a history teacher at a Moscow school, and was sentenced to 14 years in prison at a Russian hard labor camp.

 After negotiations, only Griner was exchanged for Bout on December 8, 2022.
 Biden stated that "for totally illegitimate reasons, Russia is treating Paul's case differently than Brittney's".
 Whelan said that he was "greatly disappointed that more has not been done to secure my release".
 Speaking to CNN by phone from the remote Russian penal colony where he is being held, he added that while he was pleased that Griner had been freed, "I don't understand why I'm still sitting here".
 The Russian position was that Whelan was an agent and so required an exchange of comparable value such as assassin Vadim Krasikov.
 Griner and Bout were just considered criminals and so were of lesser value in their view.
+Whelan was later released in the 2024 Ankara prisoner exchange involving 26 total individuals alongside him, while Fogel was later released on February 11, 2025 under returning president Donald Trump in a prisoner exchange involving Russian cybercriminal Alexander Vinnik.